ErichMoraga/openpilot-tools/README.md

 **Hardware needed**: [panda](panda.comma.ai), [giraffe](https://comma.ai/shop/products/giraffe/), joystick

 Use the panda's OBD-II port to connect with your car and a usb cable to connect the panda to your pc.
 Also, connect a joystick to your pc.
+This can be used to test if there is support for steering and breaking "digitally"

 `joystickd.py` runs a deamon that reads inputs from a joystick and publishes them over zmq.
 `boardd.py` sends the CAN messages from your pc to the panda.